sbraz/check_traffic/README.md

 # Introduction
 This Nagios-like plugin can be used to check the average traffic on Linux systems.
 It keeps track of the amount of bytes sent and received per interface with a state file.
 It supports thresholds and filters.
+The `-v/--verbose` option can help debug what inclusion/exclusion rules are matched.

 # Requirements